printezisn/printezisn.github.io/src/data/posts/behind-the-scenes-blog-architecture.md

 });
 ```

 This setup builds the engine into a library format, which is then available for use in other projects.
-It additionally uses <a href="https://github.com/qmhc/vite-plugin-dts" target="_blank" rel="noreferrer">vite-plugin-dts</a> to provide the underlying entity types.
+It additionally uses <a href="https://github.com/qmhc/vite-plugin-dts" target="_blank" rel="nofollow noreferrer">vite-plugin-dts</a> to provide the underlying entity types.

 2\. **Artifact exports in package.json:**
 \